rSole13/computer-science/README.md

 ---

 ## Summary
-Here you can see some of my practice projects about web developer with HTML, CSS and JavaScript
+Here you can see some of my practice projects about web development with HTML, CSS and JavaScript